ERP Bolt-Ons

 While modern ERPs are incredibly comprehensive, they can’t have every piece of functionality.
 Here’s why bolt-ons are a valuable addition to your tech stack:

-• Specialized Functionality: ERPs are designed for breadth, not always for the deepest, most niche functionalities.
+• Specialized Functionality: ERPs are designed for breadth, not the deepest, most niche functionalities.
 A bolt-on, by contrast, is purpose-built to excel in a specific area.
 For example, while your ERP has an AP module, a dedicated AP automation bolt-on might offer advanced AI-driven invoice capture, dynamic discounting optimization, and sophisticated fraud detection that the native module simply doesn’t.

 • Best-of-Breed Solutions: Sometimes, the best solution for a particular business function isn’t a module within your ERP, but a leading, standalone application.
 Bolt-ons allow you to integrate these “best-of-breed” tools into your existing ERP ecosystem.